 NOTE: Tuition fees are incurred according to credit hours enrolled in per semester.
 The total estimated tuition is based on the 65 college credits required for this curriculum.
 Tuition and book expenses for prerequisite courses which may be needed (such as Algebra I, Biology and Chemistry) or other developmental classes identified by placement test and taken prior to entry into the program is not included as it cannot be predetermined (varies by student).

 Students must have computers to access all learning resources required for purchase in the nursing program.
 Access to a laptop computer is encouraged.
-Students should also have access to a computer web camera to participate in some distance learning requirements.
+Students should also have access to a computer web camera to participate in some proctored testing.

-Additional costs may be incurred related to COVID-19 student testing requirements to participate in clinical facilities.
+Additional costs may be incurred related to COVID-19, vaccinations, testing, and N95 masking requirements to participate in clinical facilities.
 In the event of campus closure related to COVID-19, additional costs may also be incurred should virtual clinical resources and proctoring online resources be required to complete NSG courses.

 New Students: Chapman Hall